sflyranger/finetuning-encoder-decoder-models-sequence-classification/README.md

 6. **Stella_en_1.5B_v5 (decoder with LoRA)**: Another powerful decoder model using LoRA for fine-tuning, focusing on optimizing performance while reducing overfitting.
 7. **Qwen 2.5_1.5B Base (decoder)**: A decoder model trained to balance performance on frequent and sparse emotion labels, with specific focus on improving generalization and handling of underrepresented classes.
 8. **Llama-3.2-3B-it (decoder)**: A decoder model leveraging iterative fine-tuning and enhanced cross-validation techniques to achieve balanced performance across frequent and minority emotion classes.
+9. **Qwen-14B-Instruct (decoder using LoRA on Runpod platform)**: An instruction-tuned decoder model designed to understand nuanced inter-label relationships, achieving a strong balance of precision and recall across frequent and sparse emotion classes.

 ## Performance Comparison